 Biography

-I am an Assistant Professor in Texas A&M’s Bush School of Government and Public Service.
+I am a Research Professor at Tecnologico de Monterrey’s Graduate School of Government and Public Transformation.
 My fields of research are Political Economy and Development Economics.
-My work leverages advanced quantitative methods to study the political causes and consequences of some of today’s most pressing development issues - inequality, violence, trade and growth.
+My work leverages advanced quantitative methods to study the political causes and consequences of some of today’s most pressing development issues - inequality, violence, trade, migration and growth.
 I have a PhD in Public Policy from Harvard University, and pursued postdoctoral research at Princeton Politics and Harvard’s Growth Lab.
-Starting in the Fall of 2024, I’ll be a Research Professor in the Graduate School of Government and Public Transformation at ITESM in Mexico City.
+Previously, I was an Assistant Professor in Texas A&M’s Bush School of Government and Public Service.

 You can download my CV here.